poleve540/CallMePol/posts/2023-05-12-sourceport-review.md

 New gameplay features are available, such as jumping and a limited freelook.
 There are many compatibility settings to change how the game behaves, like disabling infinite monster height.

 But my favourite thing has to be the small details added to the game.
-Colored blood for hell knights and cacodemons, randomly mirrored corpses,
+Differently colored blood for monsters such as cacodemons and hell knights.
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlsxMjE1OTc2MzUwLC0yMTI4NDgx
+BnZm1cbiIsImhpc3RvcnkiOls2NjEyNDAxMjksLTIxMjg0ODE3
-NzEwLC0xMzQ5ODgwOTYzLDE4ODc0NjM0OTldfQ==
+MTAsLTEzNDk4ODA5NjMsMTg4NzQ2MzQ5OV19
 -->